27 Oct Pallet Racking Clips vs. Pins

 What Are Pallet Racking Clips?

 Pallet rack safety clips, also called beam connector locks or beam locks, help secure your pallet rack beams to the frame.
 These tiny devices help prevent beams from dislodging during routine loading and unloading operations.
 A disconnected beam can lead to the collapse of your pallet rack.

 There are a few different types of safety clips, depending on how your pallet racking fits together.
 There are general-purpose pallet rack safety clips like the one pictured above, that reduce the risk of your racking coming apart when impacted by a forklift or other equipment.
-If your pallet racking sits flush with the rack next to it, you can also use flush mount clips.
+If your pallet racking sits flush with the rack next to it, you can also use flush mount clips (give us a call for more details).
 If there is an offset between two racks, you can use an offset clip to provide added safety support.

 What Are Pallet Rack Safety Pins?

 Pallet rack safety pins, also called locking pins, drop-in pins, beam locking devices, or j-pins, secure pallet rack beams to uprights.
 These devices help prevent the beam from disconnecting when hit by a forklift or a pallet load during regular warehouse operations.

 Pallet Racking Clips vs. Pins: Which Safety Device Do I Need?